38 Wentworth Road

 All religions and spiritual philosophies share common ground – to help us as individuals understand ourselves.
-Kavannah Yoga emerged three years ago from discussions that Mark Goldsmith, rabbi at the North Western Reform Synagogue, and myself, a yoga teacher, have regularly on the differences and overlaps between Jewish doctrine and yoga philosophy.
+Kavannah Yoga emerged five years ago from discussions that Mark Goldsmith, rabbi at the North Western Reform Synagogue, and myself, a yoga teacher, have on the differences and overlaps between Jewish doctrine and yoga philosophy.

 Read more about the Benefits of Hatha Yoga and More about Hatha Classes.

 "The session of Rabbi Marks and Maxine was a very welcoming space for observing and becoming aware of my breath and words of Torah combined.
 Moving slowly with my breath, noticing how calming it feels to synchronise movement with my breath, was something I thoroughly enjoyed.
 Maxine has a very clear and grounding voice, which does help to relax and listen to words of wisdom".

 “Maxine and Mark’s session on kavannah yoga was a compelling combination of yoga poses, breathing, meditation and exploration of ancient Jewish texts.
 Together they brought alive the wisdom of the rabbis and applied it in a real and embodied way, creating a powerful synthesis of Judaism and yoga.